 Business attire should be the most important item on your packing checklist.
 By packing key items first, you can relax knowing you are dressed to impress and poised to make a great first impression.
 There is nothing worse than arriving at your destination only to realise you have forgotten a formal pair of shoes or have packed only casualwear.
 Prioritising your packing routine can prevent you from making a number of silly mistakes and can free up time to spend worrying about your upcoming speech as opposed to your wardrobe.

 Remember your tech

 Whether you are an attendee or guest speaker, you must remember to bring your tech.
 This includes your laptop or portable computer, smartphone or device, and chargers for both.
 Depending on the purpose of the trip, you may also require an external hard drive, a webcam, or headphones.
 If you forget or misplace your laptop with key files stored on it, you may be unable to recover those documents in time.
 Similarly, if you forget to pack your phone charger, you may be forced to splash out for a replacement for the duration of your trip.
 You may also require an adaptor if your business trip is set to take place overseas.
+Your gadgets are your investments, so pack them in durable briefcases.
+Leather briefcases are commonly functional because the materials is quite expensive.
+Check Stride Wise to be guided with the best leather briefcases.
 If baggage containing your tech is damaged or lost during transit, travel insurance from Staysure can provide you with up to £2,500 worth of cover depending on whether you choose a basic or comprehensive plan.

 Pack for the weather